abdullahkhanchheena/C_plus_Lanuage_Codes/README.md

 # C_++_Lanuage_Codes
-All codes are commented so before using un-comment the code carefully beacause sometime it gives errors.
+All codes are commented so before using un-comment the code carefully beacause sometime it give errors.